 - We must first redefine revival.
-We must move from a series evangelistic services with a special speaker to an awakening of the Body of the Lord Jesus Christ 24 hours a day 7 days a week and 365 days a year.
+We must move from a series of evangelistic services with a special speaker to an awakening of the Body of the Lord Jesus Christ 24 hours a day, 7 days a week, and 365 days a year.

 Here is a short prayer;